World Boxing News can confirm a parting of ways between ESPN and Senior Boxing Writer Dan Rafael after a fifteen-year collaboration.

 “I am very thankful to John Kosner, Executive Vice President, ESPN Digital & Print Media.
 To Patrick Stiegman for the opportunity to keep doing what I love to do.”

-Despite these kind words being exchanged, it’s all over for Rafael at ESPN at the age of 49.
+Despite these kind words being exchanged, it’s the end for Rafael at ESPN at the age of 49.

-Where the New Yorker goes from here is set to be revealed in the near future.
+Where the New Yorker goes from here is set to be revealed shortly.